 At age 47, I began experiencing a dull ache between the shoulders which nothing, not heat / cold packs, exercise, chiropractic treatment, nor rest, seemed to relieve.
 Then, the pain moved to the left shoulder and settled in.
 Gradually I noticed the left side of my neck was also starting to ache.
 “Arthritis,” I thought, “I will just have to live with it.”
 My PCP concurred after getting x-ray and MRI reports which showed mild/moderate arthritis in the neck.
+Later I found out it was a Intervertebral Tumor.

 My neck and shoulder pain continued to get worse.
 My “wake up call” was when I began to experience numbness and tingling in the last three fingers of each hand.
 Now I knew it was something more serious.
 Additional x-rays and another MRI still did not identify the cause of these symptoms.
 “It’s time for a specialist,” said my Topeka PCP.